Adult Still's disease is a rare illness that causes high fevers, rash, and joint pain. It may lead to long-term (chronic) arthritis.

 The cause of adult Still's disease is unknown.
 No risk factors for the disease have been identified.

-Almost all patients will have fever, joint pain, sore throat, and a rash.
+Almost all people with the disease will have fever, joint pain, sore throat, and a rash.

 Additional symptoms include:

-Occasionally, the spleen or liver may become swollen.
-Lung and heart inflammation may occur.
+The spleen or liver may become swollen.
+Lung and heart inflammation may also occur.

 Adult Still's disease can only be diagnosed after other diseases are ruled out.
 You may need many medical tests before a final diagnosis is made.

-A physical exam may reveal a fever, rash, and arthritis.
+A physical exam may show a fever, rash, and arthritis.
 The health care provider will use a stethoscope to listen for changes in the sound of your heart or lungs.